 FINDING OUT WHAT HER LOVE LANGUAGE IS

 If your daughter is younger than 8, it may not be as easy to determine what her love language is off the jump.
 Have her draw and describe what love feels to her.
-Also pay attention to things she does.. becuase a lot of times, our children will show love the way they want to be loved.
+Also pay attention to things she does.. because a lot of times, our children will show love the way they want to be loved.
 Working on a journal together helps you also get more insights into how she is feeling.

 For ages 9 and up - Take Dr Chapman's Quiz here.
 We recommend you also take the quiz for 9 year olds even if your child is 8.

 Do you know your daughter's primary and secondary love language?
-Let us know after taking the quiz if you were surprised by the results!
+Let us know after taking it if you were surprised by the results!